openssl/openssl/README.md

 	apps/openssl s_server -cert rsa.crt -key rsa.key -HTTP -tls1_3

-In another terminal window, you can run a TLS client for any or all of the supported ciphersuites (<OQSALG> = newhope, frodo, sike503, sike751, ntru), for example:
+In another terminal window, you can run a TLS client for any or all of the supported ciphersuites (<OQSALG> = newhope, frodo, sike503, sike751, ntru) or the hybrid ciphersuites ("p256-<OQSALG>", only the NIST p256 curve is supported for now), for example:

-        apps/openssl s_client -curves <OQSALG> -connect localhost:4433
+        apps/openssl s_client -curves p256-frodo -connect localhost:4433

 License
 -------